 United Illuminating Company assistance programs

-Some of the primary resources offered to United Illuminating Company customers include payment plans, government assistance such as LIHEAP and weatherization, conservation, and so called utility service shut off protection.
-Most of the aid is for families in Connecticut who are faced with a short term hardship or difficulty, which can include job loss, physical disability, or those who live on a low, fixed income.
+Some of the primary resources offered to United Illuminating Company customers include payment plans, government assistance such as LIHEAP grants and weatherization, conservation, and so called utility service shut off protection.
+Most of the financial aid for light, gas, or electric bills is for families in Connecticut who are faced with a short term hardship or difficulty, which can include job loss, physical disability, or those who live on a low, fixed income.
+Learn more below, and find how to apply for UI programs.

 Programs directly from United Illuminating Company